Did you know?

 B.A. in Business, UNESA University – Brazil

-Digital Marketing Graduate, Somerville Digital Marketing Academy for Women.
+Marketing Consultant - Somerville Digital Marketing Academy 2021

-Danielle joined Encinitas Learning Center in January 2020, bringing a unique blend of business expertise, digital marketing skills, and a deep passion for helping students thrive.
-Since January 2021, she has managed ELC’s social media and digital communications, expanding our reach and engagement within the community.
+Danielle joined Encinitas Learning Center in December 2020, bringing a strong foundation in business and digital marketing, along with a genuine passion for helping students succeed.
+Since January 2021, she has led ELC’s social media and digital communications, expanding the center’s visibility and strengthening its connection with the community.

-In addition to her administrative and marketing responsibilities, Danielle plays a vital role as a Brain Training Coach and Spanish Coach, working one-on-one with students facing learning challenges.
-Her focus is on enhancing cognitive skills and fostering meaningful, lasting change.
+In addition to her administrative and marketing roles, Danielle serves as a Brain Training Coach and Spanish Coach, working one-on-one with students who face learning challenges.
+She focuses on strengthening cognitive skills, improving confidence, and supporting meaningful, lasting progress.

-Danielle is certified in a variety of evidence-based programs, including LearningRx, Fast ForWord, and LAP, equipping her to support students with dyslexia, attention difficulties, and other learning differences.
+Danielle is trained in several evidence-based programs, including LearningRx, Fast ForWord, and LAP, allowing her to effectively support students with dyslexia, attention challenges, and other learning differences.

-With her empathy, dedication, and diverse skill set, Danielle is an integral part of the ELC team, committed to making a positive impact every day.
+With her dedication, empathy, and diverse expertise, Danielle is a valued member of the ELC team, committed to making a positive impact in the lives of the students and families she serves.

 Sheryl Nissen